sprylab/purple-docs/source/tracking/facebook.rst

 .. versionadded:: 2.1.0
 .. versionchanged:: 3.5.0 Added support for action templates and parameters

-|Facebook| is a tracking service which does not support tracking events and storing attributes.
+|Facebook| is a tracking service which supports tracking events (actions and purchases).
-It only supports tracking the installation of the app.
+It also supports tracking the installation of the app.

 .. |Facebook| raw:: html